 The case is referred to the Student Conduct and Conflict Resolution Department or to Human Resource Department.
 Those departments review the case and determine if disciplinary action will be initiated.

 Closed.
 Case occurred off campus and is not within the University’s jurisdiction.
-UPD did not investigate the case.
+FIUPD did not investigate the case.

-The subject(s) has been issued a University Trespass notice which restricts the subject from entering or accessing any University property.
-A violation of a trespass notice may result in that person’s arrest for trespassing.
+The subject(s) has been issued a Trespass Notice which restricts the subject from entering or accessing any University property.
+A violation of a trespass notice may result in that person’s arrest for trespassing after warning.

 Case has no solvability.